 Where does it happen?

 Child trafficking is not an issue that occurs only in slums, poverty-stricken nations, or underdeveloped areas of the world.
 It happens in our own backyard, to our neighbors and friends from school.
-While troubled or runaway children are particularly susceptible to trafficking, it can strike anyone, anywhere – at the airport, at the mall, in a train station, or on your own street.
-Traffickers are experts at deception and can disappear quickly with a stolen child. (read more: Child trafficking statistics)
+Its been shown that troubled or runaway children are particularly vulnerable targets for traffickers, but nobody is immune to becoming a victim of trafficking.
+It happens all over the United States – at the airport, at the mall, in a train station, and even in your own neighborhood.
+Traffickers are experts at deception and can disappear quickly with a stolen child. (read more: Child Trafficking Victims)

 Who are the victims?

-Child trafficking statistics show that 46 children in America are taken and sold into slavery per day.
+Statistics show that 46 children in America are taken and sold into slavery per day.
 Who are these children?
 Are they criminals and runaways, vagrants and orphans?
 The truth is that traffickers do not discriminate when it comes to who they choose to target.
 Trafficking occurs in poor neighborhoods and affluent suburbs, urban centers and rural areas.
-No child, family or community is without need for awareness and protection when it comes to avoiding the terrible effects of child trafficking. (read more)
+No child, family or community is without need for awareness and protection when it comes to avoiding the terrible effects of child trafficking. (read more: Child Trafficking Statistics)

 What happens to a child once they’ve been taken into a trafficking situation?
 Some are immediately put on airplanes and sent to other countries.
 Others are sent to meet demand in cities and states around the US.
 Sending stolen children to other areas also helps traffickers avoid the possibility of the children being recognized locally.
 As a result, many traffickers will operate at airports and other transportation hubs where they can take a child and be miles away within minutes. (read more: Child Slaves)